Home > For whom > Trade schools

 Here you’ll find answers to the most common questions about our installations, use and maintenance.So you know exactly what to expect before you get started.

-During the cleaning process, a coagulant is added to the rinse water.
+During the rinsing process, coagulant is added to the rinse water.
 This causes paint particles to clump together to form flakes.
-These flakes settle and remain in the filter basket as sludge, while the clear water is filtered and discharged or reused.
+These flakes can then be filtered out of the water.

 Rinse water systems are used in workshops where water-based paint, varnish, glue or ink is handled.
 Think of painting companies, paint shops, interior builders, educational institutions and other workshops where tools are regularly cleaned.